mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 `func (receiver-info) name(parameter-list) (return-types) { body }`.

 Note that there are three pairs of parentheses.
-If the method has only one return type and it is unnamed, the last pair of parentheses can be omitted.
+If the method has no return type, or it has only one and it is unnamed, the last pair of parentheses can be omitted.

 In most programming languages that support methods,